 “There is no typical day for a bioethicist,” says Clarkson alum, Lori Bruce, Associate Director of Yale University’s Interdisciplinary Center for Bioethics.
 “It is both rewarding and challenging to pivot from writing a hospital policy about ventilator allocation to helping a family decide whether to elect an invasive treatment to advising legislators on end-of-life laws.”

 In a hospital setting, bioethicists provide bedside care for patients and their families, helping to facilitate dialogue when there is disagreement or to negotiate difficult decisions.
-They also help formalize hospital policies on a wide array of topics, from provision of treatment for under- and unisnured patients who are often undocumented, to life-sustaining treatment for patients who don’t have family or friends to respresent their interests.
+They also help formalize hospital policies on a wide array of topics, from provision of treatment for under- and uninsured patients who are often undocumented, to life-sustaining treatment for patients who don’t have family or friends to represent their interests.
 Additionally, bioethicists may teach at undergraduate and graduate levels, participate in writing health law and policy, consult on and review research studies with both human and animal subjects, and engage communities around healthcare controversies to provide context and increase understanding.

 With their expertise relevant to so many different areas and industries, the background of those interested in a bioethics degree program also varies.
 Clarkson alum Jacob Dahlke, current director of ethics at Nebraska Medicine, started his career as a high school biology and arts teacher, when he decided to take a summer long course on how to incorporate bioethics into high school curriculum.